-Surrey County Council is changing its roadworks programme to help keep its workers and the public safe during the coronavirus restrictions.
+Surrey County Council is resuming its essential roadworks programme to help keep routes open and safe for key workers during the coronavirus restrictions.
 More information and updates can be found on our Roadworks Coronavirus page.

-Activities to continue whilst observing the government guidelines for social distancing:
+Activities to recommence whilst observing the government guidelines for social distancing:

 The site will be made safe by the end of Friday 27 March and closed until further notice.
 Please check this page for further updates on this work site.

 - What does the scheme involve?

 - Will the road be closed during the scheme?